 The property known as Karoola is situated at 530 Wilberforce Road, Wilberforce, New South Wales.
 The land amounting to just over 2 acres, described as Lot 5 of Section 21 of the town of Wilberforce is part of a block which was promised to John Cobcroft, farmer by Governor of NSW, Lachlan Macquarie in 1818.
-A Torrens Title Certificate of Title was issued on 8 December 1874.
+Following an examination of his claim to the title for the land, a Torrens Title Certificate of Title - Volume 250 Folio 53 was issued to John Cobcroft on 8 December 1874.

 Karoola standing uninhabited and forlorn in an empty paddock.
 Cathy McHardy 1980.

-Ralph Turnbull died in August 1935 and his wife in 1939, they were both buried in Wilberforce Cemetery Index.
-The property remained in the Turnbull family until the last of their children, Gladys Dunstan Turnbull passed away in 1983.
+The property remained in the Turnbull family until the last of their children, Gladys Dunstan Turnbull (born 1892) passed away in 1983.
 By this time the house and grounds had fallen into disrepair as it was not inhabited for many years.
 The property was sold in 1984 [https://hlrv.nswlrs.com.au/ Volume 8390 Folio 70] and the new owner set about the task of renovating the structure and conserving as much of the original fabric as could be retained.
-In addition, a small slab building was constructed behind the house during this period.
+In addition, a comfortable slab building and barn was constructed to the side of the house during this period.

 Karoola is listed as an item of local heritage significance and is described as late Victorian house with elements of the filigree style overlaid on a traditonal homestead - https://apps.environment.nsw.gov.au/dpcheritageapp/ViewHeritageItemDetails.aspx?ID=1740091